Boscoe Holder: Death

-Holder died at age 85 in 2007, at his home in Newtown, Port of Spain.
+Holder died at the age of 85 in 2007, at his home in Newtown, Port of Spain.
 He had suffered from prostate cancer, as well as complications from diabetes.

 Awards and honours

 In 1973, in recognition of Boscoe Holder's contribution to the Arts, the government of Trinidad and Tobago awarded him the Hummingbird Medal (gold) and named a street after him.

-In 1978 the Venezuelan government presented him with the Francisco De Miranda award.
+In 1978, the Venezuelan government presented him with the Francisco De Miranda award.

 Then-Mayor of Washington DC declared 22 May 1983 as Boscoe Holder and Geoffrey Holder Day, in recognition of the brothers' contribution to the arts.

 On 7 April 1991, Boscoe Holder, his son Christian, and brother Geoffrey received, in Philadelphia, the first Drexel University Award for International Excellence.

 On 31 October 2003, Boscoe Holder was awarded an Honorary Degree of Doctor of Letters (DLitt) by the University of the West Indies.

 Legacy

-In December 2004 the government of Trinidad and Tobago issued an official Christmas series of postage stamps featuring six of Holder's paintings.
+In December 2004, the government of Trinidad and Tobago issued an official Christmas series of postage stamps featuring six of Holder's paintings.

 Holder's work was included in a 2010 exhibition in Berlin curated by Peter Doig and Hilton Als.

-In October 2011, an exhibition of 50 of Boscoe Holder's artworks was dedicated at the Upper Room Art Gallery at Top of the Mount, Mount Saint Benedict, St Augustine, Trinidad, as the Gallery's contribution to the United Nations proclaiming 2011 as the International Year for People of African Descent.
+In October 2011, an exhibition of 50 of Holder's artworks was dedicated at the Upper Room Art Gallery at Top of the Mount, Mount Saint Benedict, St Augustine, Trinidad, as the Gallery's contribution to the United Nations proclaiming 2011 as the International Year for People of African Descent.

-In 2012, Holder's former studio at 84 Woodford Street, Port of Spain, became the "101 Art Gallery at Holder's Studio" owned by Mark Pereira.
+In 2012, Holder's former studio at 84 Woodford Street, Port of Spain, became the "101 Art Gallery at Holder's Studio", owned by Mark Pereira.
+It is now a "Heritage House", owned by the Bissessarsingh family.

+In 2024, the Victoria Miro Gallery in London showed the joint exhibition Boscoe Holder | Geoffrey Holder, in which, according to The Guardian's reviewer, "radiant, sensual paintings of black men and women reflect just how far ahead of their time the Holder brothers were", and which was described by Nicole-Rachelle Moore as "full of magic that is both familiar and incredible".
+A new essay by Attillah Springer, "Vetiver and Turpentine", accompanied the show, and a limited edition fine art book by Christian Holder entitled Boscoe Holder: Travels in Rhythm, A life of Art and Dance was published by Rosenstiels.
+Interviewed about the exhibition, the first to present the Holder brothers' paintings in tandem, Christian Holder said: "For my father and uncle, their vision was inspired by all the artistic elements.
+Each element influenced the other.
+In that respect, there was no separation."